-- This is the language that the survey was completed in)
+- This is the language that guest completed the survey in).

 - Review Body

 Click the “+ Add Criteria” option if you wish to target on multiple survey questions/responses.
-You can select to create a ticket in which ALL criteria must be met for a ticket to generate OR if any of the criteria are met
+You can create a ticket in which ALL criteria must be met for a ticket to generate OR if any of the criteria are met.

-Once you’ve completed the criteria to target your ticket based on the type of feedback within the review/survey, you can then complete additional criteria.
+Once you’ve completed the criteria to target your ticket based on the type of feedback within the review/survey, you can add additional criteria.

 - If no response is submitted (i.e. confirmed using the response assistant),